-Below we have put together the questions we are most frequently asked.
-Click on the ones that concern you and discover our answers.
-If you don’t find answers to your questions, don’t hesitate to contact your local Solution Thermo retailer.
-He will be happy to take the time to explain what you are looking for!
+Below, we have put together the questions we are most frequently asked.
+Click on the ones that are of interest to you and find out the answers.
+If not, don’t hesitate to contact your local Solution Thermo retailer.
+He will be happy to take the time to explain to you what you are looking for!

 Solution Thermo offers a 10-year warranty on the restoration of fogged windows.
-If fog reappears between the panes of your window after 8 weeks, in the case of a summer treatment, or after 12 weeks, in the case of a winter treatment, we will issue a credit for the defective pane, which will be applicable on a Thermo replacement.
+If fog reappears between your window panes after 8 weeks, in the case of a Summer treatment, or after 12 weeks, in the case of a Winter treatment, we will issue a credit for the defective pane, which will be applicable on a Thermo replacement.
 For more information, see warranty details.

-The cost of a restoration is 30-50% less than the cost of a window replacement by an expert.
-A Solution Thermo representative will come to your home to estimate the cost of the restoration free of charge.
+The cost for restoration is 30 to 50% less than the cost of a window replacement by an expert.
+A Solution Thermo representative will come to your home to estimate the cost of the restoration, free of charge.

-If they are restored in time, the visual aspect will be greatly improved and will look like new depending on their condition before demisting.
+If they are restored in time, their visual aspect will be greatly improved and the panes will look like new - depending on their condition before demisting.
 However, if you wait too long, stains may permanently mark the interior.
-Thanks to the experience that our team has acquired over the years, we are able to evaluate the percentage of success even before undertaking the restoration and to advise you whether or not this solution is the right one for you.
-Defogging is a permanent but not instantaneous solution.
+Thanks to the experience that our team has acquired over the years, we can evaluate the percentage of success even before undertaking the restoration and to advise you whether or not this solution is the right one for you.
+Defogging is a permanent but not immediate solution.
 The liquids that we inject inside your windows must evaporate before your windows become beautiful again.

 We can't defog all types of glazing.
 If you have been seeing fog for several years, defogging may not be the best solution for you.
-Only the eye of one of our dealers can answer this question.
+Only a dealer with a trained eye can answer this question.

 Caulking usually lasts several years.
-However, it can suffer early deterioration if the sealant has been applied in too small a quantity or if it has been targeted by the sun.
-Here are some signs of caulking in poor condition: - Lifting and drying out - Change of colour - Shrinkage - Cracks - Unsticking and tearing Caulking plays an essential role in the conservation of your windows: it prevents water and air from infiltrating between the frame of your windows and the walls of your property, thus avoiding the formation of mould, which is the main cause of premature window deterioration.
+However, it can suffer early deterioration, if the sealant has been applied in too small a quantity, or if it has been heated by the sun.
+Here are some signs of caulking in poor condition: - drying out and lifting - changing color - shrinking - cracking - tearing Caulking plays an essential role in the conservation of your windows: it prevents water and air from infiltrating between the window frame and the walls, thus avoiding the formation of mold, which is the main cause of premature window deterioration.

-If you've had your windows replaced recently and you see condensation on the outside surface of your windows, the one outside, it's perfectly normal.
+If you've had your windows panes replaced recently and you see condensation on the outside surface of your outside windows, it's perfectly normal.
 Energy-efficient glazing helps the heat stay inside the house, making the outside surface of the glass colder.
 At certain times of the year, we can see dew on cars; it's the same principle with insulating glass units!
 If the outside surface of your glass is warmer than the dew point, no condensation will form.
-However, if it is colder, condensation will form.
+However, if it is colder, there will be condensation.
 In other words, if you see condensation on the outside of your windows, this is very good news!
 This means that you are keeping your precious heat inside the house.

 You can keep your windows for a very long time without having to change them if you maintain them properly and have them restored as needed.
-For example, if a glass pane is broken, you can have it replaced; if your thermos are fogged, you can have them defogged; if you feel fresh air coming in, you can have the weatherstripping changed or have a new seal applied to the outside.
-The only reason for a complete window change would be if the window frame is no longer good and unrecoverable, for example, if it is rotten.
+For example, if a glass pane is broken, you can have it replaced; if your thermos are fogged up, you can have them defogged; if you feel the fresh air coming in, you can have the weatherstripping changed or have a new seal applied to the outside.
+The only reason for a complete window change would be if the window frame is beyond repair - for example if it is rotten.
 It is therefore important to take care of your windows to keep them in good condition for as long as possible.